Asnivor/MedLaunch/README.md

 [http://medlaunch.asnitech.co.uk/](http://medlaunch.asnitech.co.uk/)

 **MedLaunch** is a .NET (Windows only) front-end for the excellent [Mednafen](http://mednafen.fobby.net/) multi-system emulator.
-I'm not a developer by profession so it started as a means to learn a bit more about C# .NET and to start learning about Windows Presentation Foundation (WPF).
-It really has been a steep learning curve and as such, there are a vast swathe of things in the code that are certainly not 'best-practice'.
-Top of this list is the fact that I have not used the 'Model-View-ViewModel' design pattern (MVVM) which means the source is pretty hard to decipher in places.
-I may or may not address this with a major re-write in the future.

 !
-Please Note: You should consider this software alpha.
-There are a number of things that are not yet implemented properly (or in some cases not implemented at all).
-Some of these can be found in the '**Broken Features**' & '**To Do**' sections further down this page.
+Please Note: You should consider this software beta.

 ### Features
 * Responsive GUI that allows for a wide range of monitor resolutions